 The position and authority of the security function (the role and responsibility of a CISO) depend on the organizational structure and security requirements, that determine the CISO’s reporting line, power, and job description.

-The board of directors and the senior management (especially CEO and CFO) are usually held accountable for the business and legal result.
+The board of directors and the senior management (especially CEO and CFO) are usually held accountable for the business and legal results.
 Since customer privacy is related to legal compliance, submitting a business case for the CEO’s final approval is a good practice.